ivanoats/blog.ivanstorck.com/pages/articles/2013-11-15-5-ways-to-manage-front-end-assets-in-rails/index.md

 date: 2016-09-12
 layout: post
 tags: javascript, rails, assets
+description: "*Ready to have the latest and greatest HTML5, JavaScript and CSS3 components like Angular and Ember in your Ruby on Rails application?*"
 ---
 *Ready to have the latest and greatest HTML5, JavaScript and CSS3 components like Angular and Ember in your Ruby on Rails application?*